What is the minimum size copper wire required for a 120-volt, single-phase circuit supplying a 30-ampere load over a distance of 205 feet?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the minimum size copper wire required for a 120-volt, single-phase circuit supplying a 30-ampere load over a distance of 205 feet, we must consider the concepts of voltage drop and wire gauge.
+To determine the minimum size copper wire required for a 120-volt, single-phase circuit supplying a 30-ampere load over a distance of 205 feet, it is essential to consider both the current-carrying capacity of the wire and the voltage drop that can occur over the distance.

 Subscribe